-Miniature World is open daily from mid-September until mid-May from 9 am to 5 pm, and during the warmer months usually from 9 am until 9 pm.
+This attraction is open daily from mid-September until mid-May from 9 am to 5 pm, and during the warmer months usually from 9 am until 9 pm.
 The one day of the year it’s closed is Christmas Day.

-The cost for admission to Miniature World before taxes is about $17 for adults (ages 18+), $10 for youth (ages 13 to17) and $8 for children (ages 5 to 12).
 Children ages 5 and under are free.
 Discounted rates are also available for groups of 5+ guests paying on the same bill.

 Miniature World Exhibits

 Miniature World is home to over 80 display cases featuring miniature scenes from fairy tales, literature, cities and battles in history.

 As of early 2020, the display entitled “Space 2201 AD” is their newest most extraordinary exhibition yet!
 It features sounds, lights, and ships floating as though they’re flying through space.

 The museum also has a wonderful model railroad depicting the Canadian landscape from coast to coast from years ago, large intricately detailed doll houses, a model city with a visiting circus, and displays about King Arthur and the Knights of the Round Table.

 Whether you’re into dolls, castles, fairy tales, toy soldiers, airplanes, history, circuses, model trains or nursery rhymes, this attraction has a little of something for everyone.